-The changing relationship between the circles and the line represents the diversity and potential of Media Arts, expressing the way creative transformation of media can continually provide fresh surprises for an audience.
+The changing relationship between the circles and the line represents the potential of Media Arts, expressing creativity and the way transformation of media can continually provide fresh surprises to people.

 SATOH Taku Graduated from Tokyo University of the Arts, majoring in Design, in 1979.
 He completed his graduate studies at the same university in 1981.
 After initially working for Dentsu, Inc., he established Taku Satoh Design Office Inc. in 1984.
 Starting with the product development of Nikka’s “Pure Malt”, he created well-known package designs for the top brands in Japanese market share such as Lotte’s “Xylitol” chewing gum series, Meiji’s “Oishii Gyunyu” milk and the graphic design for “PLEATS PLEASE ISSEY MIYAKE”.
 He conceived the logomarks for the 21st Century Museum of Contemporary Art in Kanazawa, the National Museum of Nature and Science in Tokyo and National High School Baseball Championship.
 He has served as art director for the “Nihongo de Asobo” children’s program on NHK’s educational channel, overall supervisor of the “Design Ah!” children’s program on the same channel, and one of the three directors of 21_21 DESIGN SIGHT gallery.
 He has been recently named as its overall Director.
 His scope of artistic activity is remarkably broad with numbers of books and exhibitions.